LevitatingBusinessMan/catbin/README.md

 Usage: catbind [OPTION]...
 Launch a catbin server

-	-p					Port to listen for nc sockets
-	-s					Port to run webserver on
+    -p                  Port to listen for nc sockets -s                  Port to run webserver on
     -w, --webcontent    Directory were files are served from -h, --domain        The domain where the service is accessed from -d, --data          Directory to store data in
+	-t, --timeout       Time to wait before closing socket in seconds

 ```